Cumulocity-IoT/oee-block/docs/userguide/003advanced.md

 ![Alarm Output](/docs/images/alarmoutput.png)

 ## Additional Mapping of Inputs
 The simple example counted events to determine performance and quality but you can use the full power of Analytics Builder to prepare the input data.
-IF you used the  **Normal #2** simulator from the [oee-simulators](https://github.com/Cumulocity-IoT/oee-simulators) project, it uses `Pieces_Produced` and `Pieces_Ok` events which each contain the count of produced and of good pieces.
+If you used the  **Normal #2** simulator from the [oee-simulators](https://github.com/Cumulocity-IoT/oee-simulators) project, it uses `Pieces_Produced` and `Pieces_Ok` events which each contain the count of produced and of good pieces.
 So instead of counting events, you have to extract the counts from the events using the **Extract Property** block.
 Make sure to select float as the property type.

 ![Extract counts](/docs/images/normal2.png)